turingschool/front-end-curriculum/projects/m1-static-comp-2.md

   - Include a README with the repo that provides a brief overview of the project, and images of both the original comp and your version.
   - Push your final work to [github pages](https://pages.github.com/)

-## Submission Details

-Place submissions in appropriate tab of the [Submission Sheet](https://docs.google.com/spreadsheets/d/1Gfvrp74oj80tCadz4_J0YeQBha92Cf3nWx-ACKssBMw/edit#gid=496549355)

 ## PRO-TIP

 This is layout that takes a good amount of time to build.
-Don't wait until the week of to get started.
+Don't wait until the end of break to get started.

 ![static-comp-challenge-3](/assets/images/static-comp-challenge-3.jpg)

 ***

+Below is the rubric we used to use to grade this static comp

 ## HTML